-- to the individuals within the group evidenced by appropriate awareness of and responsiveness to 'in the moment' interpersonal issues arising within the process on an individual level (assessed in Domain 2 (Relational skills)); - to the group evidenced by appropriate awareness of responsiveness to 'in the moment' issues arising within the process on a group level (assessed in Domain 6 Holding the group learning environment)); and - to the teaching process evidenced by appropriate responsiveness to curriculum choices (assessed in Domain 1 (Coverage, pacing and organisation of session curriculum)) and interactive teaching (assessed in Domain 5 (Conveying course themes through interactive inquiry and didactic teaching)).
+- The teacher's relationship to the individuals within the group - evidenced by appropriate responsiveness to interpersonal issues arising on an individual level is assessed in Domain 2 Relational skills. - The teacher's relationship to the group as a whole - evidenced by appropriate responsiveness to issues arising within the process on a group level is assessed in Domain 6 Holding the group learning environment. - The teacher's relationship to the teaching process - evidenced by appropriate responsiveness to curriculum choices is assessed in Domain 1 Coverage, pacing and organisation of session curriculum, and in Domain 5 Conveying course themes through interactive inquiry and didactic teaching).

 Formal mindfulness practices offer the opportunity to develop a finely tuned ability to 'read the internal weather' of one's being, which can then be brought to the experience of being in relation with another.
-For teachers, incorporating mindful awareness of their internal and external experience while teaching offers a way to bring a present moment awareness of themselves (thoughts, emotions, sensations and actions) so that they become an embodied example of what is being taught.
+For teachers, incorporating mindful awareness of their internal and external experience while teaching offers a way to bring a present moment awareness of themselves (thoughts, emotions, sensations, and actions) so that they become an embodied example of what is being taught.
 In particular, this allows the possibility of attending closely to the ever-shifting 'feeling tone' within the body and of using this invaluable source of information - as a barometer - to check in with and inform responses to participants.
-The teachers' present moment focus is grounded through their connection with this personal direct experience.
+The teacher's present moment focus is grounded through their connection with this personal direct experience.
 Their responses to individuals, to the group and to the teaching process are informed and supported by this sense of connectedness to personal direct experience, which allows for truly authentic responsiveness.
-When guiding the teacher uses rich language that offers an expression on the uniqueness of the moment in which the guiding is happening.
+When guiding, the teacher uses rich language that offers an expression on the uniqueness of the moment in which the guiding is happening.

-In practice, this process is evidenced by a relaxed calmness, alertness, aliveness and vitality shown though language, bodily expression and behaviour.
-The teacher's sensitivity to personal direct experience influences his/her choices within the group (e.g. through the use of breathing spaces to open participants to difficulty arising within the group).
+In practice, this process is evidenced by a relaxed calmness, alertness, aliveness, and vitality shown though language, bodily expression and behaviour.
+The teacher's sensitivity to personal direct experience influences their choices within the group (e.g., through the use of anchoring practices (MBSR), breathing spaces (MBCT), appropriate mindful movement or other brief mindfulness practice to support participants' capacity to meet difficulty arising within the group, and to stay grounded).
 The teacher embodies a sense of 'surrender' to the moment and to what is needed now.
-There is a demonstration to the group of 'mindfulness in action' - a lived example of the essence of mindfulness practice and principles.
+There is a demonstration to the group of 'mindfulness practice and principles.
 The teacher operates predominantly in a 'being' rather than 'doing' mode of mind.
 The teacher is immersed in the process.

-The teacher will use his/her attentional skills in both a wide and narrow angle way at different moments within the teaching.
+The teacher will use their attentional skills in both a wide and narrow angle way at different moments within the teaching.
 At times the teacher will guide the focus very clearly to one particular aspect of experience, and at others widen it, to encourage participants' minds to open to new learning and possibilities.

-The attitudinal quality of 'beginner's mind' is part of this key feature (i.e. the teacher communicates a willingness to 'suspend' judgement and approaches experience with a fresh interest and curiosity).
+The attitudinal quality of 'beginner's mind' is part of this key feature (e.g., the teacher communicates a willingness to 'suspend' judgement and approaches experience with a fresh interest and curiosity).
 So rather than seeing things through a fog of preconceptions, the possibility arises of bringing clarity and vitality to experience.
-The teacher supports participants to develop a perspective on their experience that is not based on their history.
+The teacher supports participants to develop a perspective on their experience that is not based on their history, assumptions, or prior conditioning.